The Minor in Spanish

 All students are encouraged to Study Abroad.
 For details about choosing courses abroad, click here.

-The only required course in the sequence is SPAN 302.
+SPAN 302 is the only required course in the minor sequence.
+Students who score an S7, SD, or S8 are exempt from this required course.
 We recommend that students take at least one (1) course at the 400-level.

 Students majoring in: